Babe, you've hardly touched your Synesthesia Visualizer

 - Import/export color profiles - synesthesia is unique to each person, so anyone can create and load their own letter-to-color mappings

 That last feature is the one I’m most glad I included.
-Synesthesia varies wildly between people — my girlfriend’s “A” might be red while someone else’s is green.
-The import/export system means anyone with grapheme-color synesthesia can map their own alphabet and use the tool.
+Synesthesia varies wildly between people - my girlfriend’s “A” might be red while someone else’s is green.
+The import/export system means anyone with synesthesia can map their own alphabet and use the tool.

 Try It